Important update 1: Email Support is being transitioned to Webforms. Click here for more information.

 Downloading a billing invoice

-1. Log into your account.
+1. Log in to your account.

-2. Click My Account, followed by My reports.
+2. Click My Account > My reports.

 3. Select Invoice from the report type drop-down menu.